RaunoArike/RaunoArike.github.io/content/entropy.md

 ### Classical considerations

 1. Using the common-sense definition of the universe as that which encompasses all time and space, it cannot be anything but an isolated system.
 By definition, there is nothing outside the universe to exchange matter and energy with.
-This immediately points us to a potential issue: if there's nothing outside the universe, then what is it expanding into?
+This points us to a potential issue: if there's nothing outside the universe, then what is it expanding into?
 2. For the calculation of entropy to make sense, we need a system where some parameters (a combination of temperature, volume, pressure, enthalpy, and some other macro-level parameters) remain constant.
 3. If we assume the holographic principle, the maximum entropy of any region of space is proportional not to its volume but to the area of the boundary surface enclosing that region.
 In an expanding universe, the boundary area enclosing the universe grows and thus, the maximum possible entropy also increases.

 ### Quantum mechanical considerations

 1. Every pure state has a von Neumann entropy of zero, while a maximally mixed state has a von Neumann entropy of one.
-If we were to take the many-worlds perspective, then the universal wavefunction is always in a pure state and mixed states arise in our maps of the world due to the fact that our observations are fundamentally limited only to a small subsystem of the universal wavefunction.
+If we were to take the many-worlds view, then the universal wavefunction is always in a pure state and mixed states arise in our maps of the world due to the fact that our observations are fundamentally limited only to a small subsystem of the universal wavefunction.
 From an observer-free perspective, the multiverse is an isolated system undergoing unitary evolution.
 Such a system is always in a pure state and thus, its entropy starts out zero and remains zero forever.
+Since the resolution of the question is fairly straightforward in this case, I'll focus on the question of whether entropy is increasing inside our specific branch of the multiverse.
 2. The entropy of a system depends on the size of its quantum phase space.
 As the size of the phase space increases (through more degrees of freedom, energy levels, particles, etc.), the maximum possible entropy increases accordingly.
 3. In quantum mechanics, we don't have a single second law, but rather a family of second laws.